-As you get older, some vision changes are natural and aren’t cause for alarm, while others are much more serious.
+As you age, some vision changes are natural while others are serious.

 Here are four vision conditions to be aware of as you age: